Presheaves of symmetric tensor categories and nets of C*-algebras: Symmetric tensor presheaves: invariants and Tannaka duality.

+{\bf Cohomological aspects of holonomy.} We say that $\varrho \in \obj \wt \efT$ is \emph{liftable} whenever $\chi_\varrho$ has a lift to $NG_\varrho$.
 In the following result we show that lifts of $\chi_\rho$ can be characterized in terms of a non-abelian 1--cocycle with values in the crossed module $G_\varrho \to NG_\varrho$ (see \cite[\S 4]{Vas09}). \begin{thm}[Gerbes] Any section $\varrho$ of a DR-presheaf defines the cochain

 (Eventual) lifts of $\chi_\rho$ are in one-to-one correspondence with pairs $(v,g)$, $v : \Sigma_0(K) \to NG_\varrho$, $g : \Sigma_1(K) \to G_\varrho$, such that

 is a cocycle, i.e. $dz(c) = 1$, $\forall c \in \Sigma_2(K)$. \end{thm}